 The University of Adelaide is only eligible to submit three applications total.
 Please contact Research Services and your Head of School as soon as possible if you intend to submit an application.

-- An Expression of Interest must be submitted to Research Services for internal assessment by 20 November 2018.
+- 15 November 2019: an Expression of Interest (EOI) must be submitted to Research Services for internal assessment.

 - EOI’s should include a short summary of your grant proposal, and a rough budget.

-- Full applications must be submitted through the online form by 7 December 2018, and a copy submitted to Research Services.
+- 6 December 2019: full applications must be submitted through the online form, and a copy submitted to Research Services.